-SHARES SUBJECT TO AWARDS
+SHARES SUBJECT TO AWARDS; LIMITATIONS

-- Section 3.1 Number of Shares.
-Subject to the adjustment provisions of Section 12.6, the aggregate number of Shares that may be issued under Awards under the Plan, whether pursuant to Options, Restricted Stock Awards, Performance Awards, Other Share-Based Awards, or any other Award under the Plan shall be 9,250,000 Shares.
+Section 3.1.
+Number of Shares.
+Subject to the adjustment provisions of Section 13.6, the aggregate number of Shares that may be issued under Awards under the Plan, whether pursuant to Options, Restricted Stock Awards, Performance Awards, Other Share-Based Awards, or any other Award under the Plan shall be 9,250,000 Shares.
 Immediately upon the effective date of this Plan, any Shares then remaining available for grant under any other incentive plan of the Company (other than with respect to awards then outstanding under such plan) shall no longer be available for grant.
 No Options to purchase fractional Shares shall be granted and no fractional shares shall be issued under the Plan.
-For purposes of this Section 3.1, the Shares that shall be counted toward such limitation shall include all Shares: - (1) issued or issuable pursuant to Options that have been or may be exercised; - (2) issued as, or subject to issuance as a Restricted Stock Award; and - (3) issued or issuable under any other Award granted under the terms of the Plan. - Section 3.2 Shares Subject to Terminated Awards.
-The Shares covered by any unexercised portions of terminated Options granted under Article 5, Shares forfeited as provided in Article 5, and Shares subject to any Awards that are otherwise surrendered by the Participant without receiving any payment or other benefit with respect thereto may again be subject to or used in conjunction with new Awards under the Plan, other than grants of Options that are intended to be Incentive Stock Options.
+For purposes of this Section 3.1, the Shares that shall be counted toward such limitation shall include all Shares:

+- (1) issued or issuable pursuant to Options that have been or may be exercised; - (2) issued as, or subject to issuance as a Restricted Stock Award; and - (3) issued or issuable under any other Award granted under the terms of the Plan.

+Section 3.2.
+Shares Subject to Terminated Awards The Shares covered by any unexercised portions of terminated Options granted under Article 5, Shares forfeited as provided in Article 5, and Shares subject to any Awards that are otherwise surrendered by the Participant without receiving any payment or other benefit with respect thereto may again be subject to or used in conjunction with new Awards under the Plan, other than grants of Options that are intended to be Incentive Stock Options.
 In the event the purchase price of an Option is paid in whole or in part through the delivery of Shares, the number of Shares tendered for the exercise of the Option shall not be available for the grant of Awards under the Plan.
-Shares subject to Options, or portions thereof, which have been surrendered in connection with the exercise of Stock Appreciation Rights shall not again be available for the grant of Awards under the Plan.
+Shares subject to Options, or portions thereof, which have been surrendered in connection with the exercise of Stock Appreciation Rights, shall not again be available for the grant of Awards under the Plan.
 Shares withheld by, or otherwise remitted to, the Company to satisfy an Employee's tax withholding obligations (including as a result of a net exercise) with respect to any Award granted under this Plan shall not be available for the grant of Awards under the Plan.

-Section 3.3 Character of Shares.
+Section 3.3.
+Character of Shares.
 Shares delivered under the Plan may be authorized and unissued Shares or Shares acquired by the Company, or both.

-Section 3.4 Limitations on Grants to Individual Participant.
-Subject to adjustments pursuant to the provisions of Section 12.6, the maximum number of Shares with respect to which Awards may be granted hereunder to any employee during any fiscal year of the Company shall be one million (1,000,000) Shares (the "Limitation").
+Section 3.4.
+Limitations on Grants to Individual Participant.
+Subject to adjustments pursuant to the provisions of Section 13.6, the maximum number of Shares with respect to which Awards may be granted hereunder to any Employee during any fiscal year of the Company shall be one million (1,000,000) Shares and the maximum cash incentive Award that may be paid under Section 11 to any Employee during any fiscal year of the Company shall be \$6,000,000 (as applicable, the "Limitation").
 If an Option is canceled, the canceled Option shall continue to be counted toward the Limitation for the year granted.
-An Option (or a Stock Appreciation Right) that is repriced during any fiscal year is treated as the cancellation of the Option (or Stock Appreciation Right) and a grant of a new Option (or Stock Appreciation Right) for purposes of the Limitation for that fiscal year.
+An Option (or a Stock Appreciation Right) that is repriced during any fiscal year is treated as the cancellation of the Option (or Stock Appreciation Right) for purposes of the Limitation for that fiscal year.